shekoufehrahimi/module-content/software-engineering/Software Engineering Module (2nd year)/Week 3/seminar/README.md

 # Seminar 03 -- Team Session

-Use your seminar time to work with your team and prepare for the Sprint 1 hand-in (which will be reviewed next week).
+Use your seminar time to work with your team and prepare for the Sprint 1 hand-in.

 The brief for Sprint 1 is: